MicrosoftDocs/VBA-Docs/api/Excel.Application.Selection.md

 # Application.Selection property (Excel)

-Returns the currently selected object in the active worksheet for an **Application** object.
+Returns the currently selected object on the active worksheet for an **Application** object.
 Returns **Nothing** if no objects are selected.
 Use the **Select** method to set the selection, and use the **[TypeName](../Language/Reference/User-Interface-Help/typename-function.md)** function to discover the kind of object that is selected.

 ## Syntax